Guide to achieve best audio quality, performance and functionality for Xonar cards and other CMI8788 audio chipset cards.

-- Set Sample Rate at 44.1 kHz, this is generally good for most media (games, movies, music), while video DVDs use 48 kHz.
-Increasing Sample Rate without having a source that’s sampled at a higher rate won’t improve sound quality, in fact it will degrade it.
+- Set Sample Rate to 44.1 kHz, this is generally good for most media (games, movies, music), while video DVDs and Blu-rays and some of the Hi-Res Audio music have a sample rate of 48 kHz.
+Increasing Sample Rate without having a source that’s sampled at a higher rate won’t improve sound quality, in fact, it will degrade it.

-- If you wish to emulate 8 channels surround on a 2 channel headphones you need to enable “Dolby Headphones” and “7.1 virtual speaker shifter” after setting the number of channels to 8 and analog output to “Headphones”.
+- If you wish to emulate 8 channels surround on 2 channel headphones, set the number of channels to 8, analog output to “Headphones”, enable “Dolby Headphones” and “7.1 virtual speaker shifter”.

 - Keep GX (or Xear 3D) disabled.
 GX is responsible with emulating EAX effects in some older games, but it’s know to cause crashes, audio loops in games and BSODs while it's enabled.

 - If your Xonar card has a dedicated headphone amplifier, set the soundcards output impedance/gain (Ω = ohm) to a value close to the headphones input impedance (look for it in specifications, data sheet or manual).
 Do not set the impedance much higher as it may damage the headphones.
 Headphones AMP (impedance) options are only available when Analog Out is set to Headphone.
 In ASUS Audio Center click the Hammer icon to select a different output impedance.
 In XonarSwitch this is available under Headphones Gain.
 I'm not aware of an option to control the output impedance being available in C-Media Panel.